 Build communal toilets

-- Well prices can vary with well depth, location, and country.
+- Well prices can vary with well depth, location (Is the well easily accessible or remote?
+Are we drilling into rock or simply sand?), and country.
 Toilet prices can vary by size and complexity of project.

 - If you want to sponsor a well or other project in Africa or Haiti in a community of your choosing, the cost may be at least $1,000 more.
 For a well with limited public access, the cost is typically at least $3,000 more.